flyway/flywaydb.org/documentation/learnmore/existing.md

 Current version of schema "public": 1
 Schema "public" is up to date.
 No migration necessary.</pre>

-We can now see that our production database is already at version `1` which matches the `-baselineVersion` we specified during the `baseline` command.
+We can see that our Production database is already at version `1` which matches the `-baselineVersion` we specified to the `baseline` command.
 This means it is up to date with our migration scripts and nothing needs to be run.

 ### Next steps

-If you have followed through this tutorial using our example and are ready to integrate Flyway into your own database, don't forget that [Spawn](https://spawn.cc) is available for free to create fast isolated copies for development and testing of your own databases.
-Enabling you to perfect the baselining process on a production like copy before the real thing.
-Find out how to create a data image of your own database [here](https://spawn.cc/docs/source-configuration-backup-postgres).
+If you have followed our examples and are ready to integrate Flyway into your own database, don't forget that [Spawn](https://spawn.cc) is available for free to create fast, isolated copies for development and testing of your own databases.
+Enabling you to perfect the baselining process on a copy of Production before touching the real database.
+You can find out how to create a data image of your own database [here](https://spawn.cc/docs/source-configuration-backup-postgres).

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/configuration/envvars">Environment Variables<i class="fa fa-arrow-right"></i></a>